Leaked draft opinion suggests Supreme Court will overturn Roe v. Wade

 The appointment of three conservative justices by former President Donald Trump — Gorsuch, Kavanaugh and Barrett — widened the court's conservative majority to 6-3, and Mississippi officials then called for the Supreme Court to use their legal battle as the vehicle to overturn Roe and Casey.

 The Guttmacher Institute, an organization that supports abortion rights, estimated that 26 states are either certain or likely to ban abortion if the Supreme Court overturns or dismantles Roe.
-Some already have laws in place that would do so if Roe was struck down, with governors in Oklahoma and Florida each signing new abortion restrictions into law last month.
+Some already have laws in place that would do so if Roe was struck down, and governors in Oklahoma and Florida each signed new abortion restrictions into law last month.

 A CBS News poll from November indicated that a majority of Americans supported leaving Roe in place.
 According to the November poll, if Roe is overturned and the matter is left up to the states, a majority would want abortion in their own state to be legal in all or most cases: more than six in 10 say so.
 Only 14% would want their state to make it illegal in all cases.